VCG-team/DiffSegmenter/README.md

 This repository is an official implementation of the paper [Diffusion Model is Secretly a Training-free Open Vocabulary Semantic Segmenter](https://arxiv.org/abs/2309.02773).
 And you're welcome to our [project page](https://vcg-team.github.io/DiffSegmenter-webpage/).

-## New Paper🎉
+## Follow-up Work Accepted by TIP 🎉

-We are thrilled to announce our latest paper "ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models", which explores the impact of original diffusion loss function.
-This work builds upon this repo and offers new insights into downstream tasks of diffusion models.
-Check it out [here](https://github.com/VCG-team/elbo-t2ialign) and explore how it enhances our understanding of diffusion model.
+We are thrilled to share that our follow-up work, **"ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models"**, has been accepted by **IEEE Transactions on Image Processing (TIP)**, a **CCF-A journal**.

+Building upon this repository, ELBO-T2IAlign investigates the impact of the original diffusion loss function and provides new insights into pixel-level text-image alignment and downstream tasks in diffusion models.
+Check it out [here](https://github.com/VCG-team/elbo-t2ialign).

 ## Citing DiffSegmenter
 If you find DiffSegmenter useful in your research, please consider citing: